alexhkurz/mathematics-for-philosophers/_sources/contents/arrows-theorem.md

 Moreover, the theorem can be interpreted in many different ways.
 For example, Diane Coyle in her book "Cogs and Monsters" says

-*Arrow’s theorem is really a formal statement of the obvious truth that there are unavoidable conflicts of interest or dilemmas in society.*
+*Arrow’s theorem is really a formal statement of the obvious truth that there are unavoidable conflicts of interest or dilemmas in society.* [^coyle]

+[^coyle]: The quote continues: *The ‘impossibility’ is the result of a clash between trying to make a value judgement in terms of a social welfare function while excluding the possibility of interpersonal welfare comparisons.
+In life, the scope for Pareto improvements is small indeed.*

 More traditional is to say that Arrow's theorem shows the impossibility of a fair voting procedure that aggregates the preferences of all voters.